RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

       > (who I believe actually owned the server and its domain) said they were burned out on running the server.
 In the end, the site was shut down.
       > According to archive.org it had about 2400 registered accounts in April 2018, shortly before the instance was deleted.
 If we look at instances
       > of similar size today we can extrapolate that there were perhaps 500 active users on the server at the time it went dark...
-      > ...

       > I posit that 500 active, invested community members will not be able to achieve a values-based harmony or consensus.
 It's simply too big to
       > be possible.
 My assertion is not backed up by any studies I have read but rather my personal experience in online and offline groups of all kinds.
       > You cannot wrangle consensus from 500 people.
 With that many active, committed community members you will necessarily have at least a few dedicated
       > members who feel investment and ownership in the community who are also extremely unhappy with the direction of the community.

-      I see no reason to doubt Mr. Kazemi's account--it's internally consistent, narrowly focused, and based on real-world experience.
-It is _because_
-      I find this account convincing that I explicitly do _not_ want to rely on the economies of scale that arise when multiple users all share a centralized system.
+      I see no reason to doubt Mr. Kazemi.
+It is _because_ I find this account convincing that I explicitly do _not_ want to rely on the economies of scale that arise when multiple users all share a centralized system.
 I trust that the 50-100 users number is approximately right for a single instance, but I'm not sure how well it works for the users themselves.
 Specifically, I think that in any group of 50-100 people, some of the people will be _centered_ in the group--they'll have most or all of their social needs met by others in the group--and others will be _on the edges_--they will fit better in _that_ group than in any other, but their values and interests will not necessarily align well with the average within the group.

       However, in a system where each individual owns their own platform, such edge / center differences need not exist.
 Each person would establish connections proactively between their own site and the sites of people they like.
 Each person would be _centered_ in their own social group.